valerio65xz/ms-365-mcp-server/src/generated/README.md

 ### Version 1: AI-Generated Mappings

 Our initial approach used AI to map Microsoft 365 documentation and OpenAPI specifications directly into MCP tools with Zod mappings.
-While conceptually appealing, this approach didn't work well in practice and created several problems
+While conceptually appealing, this approach didn't work well in practice and created several problems.

 ### Version 2: Direct OpenAPI Spec Usage